LarsEKrueger/forthy-two/README.md

 manual in `doc/reference.md`.
 As soon as you understand the full extent of this language, you'll see Cthulhu on your toast.
 Or his lesser known brother, Bob.

+## What does the language actually look like?

+You're still reading?
+OK.
+You're curious what this language looks like?
+Hmm, OK.
+Get ready.
+Here it comes:

+    13 12 42 10 12 42

+Am I kidding?
+Nope.
+That's a valid function in **Forthy-Two**.
+What does it do?
+It prints a line break.

+That is all.
+There are no funny characters, no colorful pictures, no rhymes, just numbers.
+Disappointed?
+Good.

 <!---
 vim: fileencoding=utf-8 tw=0 spell spelllang=en wrap
 -->